 General Terms and Conditions

-By signing up for a Rochester Institute of Technology (RIT) Meal Plan, the account holder agrees to abide by all policies, rules, regulations, and procedures of RIT Dining Services.
-The terms and conditions of RIT meal plans begins when the account holder’s meal plan is opened by RIT Dining Services and ends when canceled by either RIT Dining Services or the account holder, at the end of the semester.
+By signing up for a Rochester Institute of Technology (RIT) Meal Plan, the account holder agrees to abide by all policies, rules, regulations, and procedures of RIT Dining.
+The terms and conditions of RIT meal plans begins when the account holder’s meal plan is opened by RIT Dining and ends when canceled by either RIT Dining or the account holder, at the end of the semester.
 If the account holder signs up for a RIT Meal Plan for summer classes, the account will be closed at the end of summer semester.

 RIT Dining meal plans, meal exchanges, Dining Dollars, and Tiger Bucks are placed on your RIT ID card.
 Dining accounts are non-transferable and an RIT ID card will be confiscated if used by an unauthorized individual.
 Each customer is responsible for safeguarding his/her RIT ID card.

-Should a card become lost, either accidentally or by theft, RIT and RIT Dining Services assume no responsibility for unauthorized purchases from the account prior to notifying RIT Dining Services of the loss.
-To report a lost/stolen card, account holders should contact RIT Dining Services at 585-475-2228 or in-person at the Dining Services Office located in the Student Alumni Union (SAU), room A520 Monday through Friday from 8:30 a.m. – 4:30 p.m.
+Should a card become lost, either accidentally or by theft, RIT and RIT Dining assumes no responsibility for unauthorized purchases from the account prior to notifying RIT Dining of the loss.
+To report a lost/stolen card, account holders should contact RIT Dining at 585-475-2228 or in-person at the Dining Office located in the Student Alumni Union (SAU), room A520 Monday through Friday from 8:30 a.m. – 4:30 p.m.
 RIT Public Safety may also be notified 24 hours a day, 7 days a week at 585-475-2853.
-Upon notification of a lost/stolen card, RIT Dining Services or RIT Public Safety will deactivate the card, preventing its future use.
+Upon notification of a lost/stolen card, RIT Dining or RIT Public Safety will deactivate the card, preventing its future use.
 Account holders are responsible for any usage on the card up until the time it was reported lost/stolen.
 Cards must be replaced to maintain access and service and a replacement card may be obtained at the Registrar’s Office.
 Replacement cards will be made in accordance with current policies regarding card replacement and the card holder will be responsible for any replacement fees.

 RIT Dining Dictionary